Qualification Overview

 English Requirements

-Applicants for whom English is not their first language may also be required to provide evidence of English language skills as listed below.
-Applicants who do not have evidence of English language skills and are a New Zealand citizen or permanent resident, should contact Ara for advice.
+If English is not the applicant's first language, applicants will need to provide a result from a test or qualification on the acceptable alternatives English Proficiency Outcomes Chart.
+Applicants who do not have evidence of English language skills and are a New Zealand citizen or permanent resident, may contact us for an assessment.

 Quality Assured By New Zealand Qualifications Authority